 Does ethical beeswax exist?

 Beeswax is not honey; it's the wax that honeybees secrete and use to mold their honeycombs.
 Humans have found way to use beeswax in cosmetics, makeup, and other beauty products for creamier consistencies.
-Beeswax is also commonly used to make nontoxic candles and beeswax wraps (a more sustainable alternative to single-use plastic wrap).
+Beeswax is also commonly used to make nontoxic candles and beeswax wraps (a less wasteful alternative to single-use plastic wrap).
 However, because beeswax comes from bees, vegans will always consider it an animal byproduct and therefore, it cannot truly be considered cruelty-free or ethical.

 However, there is hope for an ethical version of beeswax.
 Synthetic beeswax is created in a lab using fatty acids, alcohols, hydrocarbons, and esters.
 It is a vegan and cruelty-free alternative to beeswax, but unfortunately, since it is synthetic, it is not considered all-natural.